the-alex-g/lisp-roguelike/README.md

 **atk** the amount and type of damage done when the equipment is wielded in the hand slot.
 Attacks are lists where up to the first three values are numbers, then any number of damage types, then the `:status` key and any number of status objects.
 Examples: `(1 4 slashing)` is 1d4 slashing damage, `(1 bludgeoning)` is one bludgeoning damage, and `(2 4 1 piercing :status #<STATUS {10028D6B63}>)` is 2d4+1 piercing damage with a status effect.
 Defaults to `(1 bludgeoning)`.

 The next couple of slots increase the equipper's stats of the same name.
-They default to 0.
+They default to 0 or an empty list, as appropriate.

 **def**, **str**, **dex**, **health**, **resist**, **immune**, **vulnerable**